 Ingredient Notes and Substitutions

-SOUR CREAM: Regular sour cream gives the dressing a nice, creamy texture and tang.
-Reduced-fat sour cream works too, though it’s a bit thinner, so you may want to skip the milk and use a little extra sour cream to compensate.
+• Sour cream: Regular sour cream gives the dressing its creamy texture and tangy flavor.
+Reduced-fat sour cream can be substituted, but because it’s thinner, you may want to omit the milk and add a little extra sour cream instead.

 How to Make Sour Cream Potato Salad